Hozukii/linked-blog-starter-md/School/Physics/Physics Notes/E. Nuclear and Quantum/E.2 Quantum Physics.md

 ## Wave-particle duality
 - **wane-particle duality** - In theory, all particles have wave properties and all electromagnetic waves have particle (photon) properties.
 # Compton scattering
+- **Compton effect (scattering)** - The increase in wavelength (decrease in energy) of high-frequency photons when they interact with electrons
+	- important evidence for the particle nature of electromagnetic radiation
+- The laws of conservation of energy and momentum can be applied to the scattering.
+- The electron gains kinetic energy, so the photon must lose energy.